- Full Description

 - Build small and large projects using the Haskell language.

-- Profit from ecosystem tools such as Cabal and QuickCheck.
+- Profit from ecosystem tools such as Cabal, HLint, and QuickCheck.

-- Easily parallelize code to run concurrently on multiple processors.
+- Parallelize code to run on multiple processors or distributed across a network.

 - Create domain-specific languages useable by business users, and to tackle specific problem domains.

-- Build Haskell-backed websites using database and web-application libraries such as Persistent, Esqueleto, Yesud, and Snap
+- Build Haskell-backed websites using database and web-application libraries such as Persistent, Esqueleto, and Scotty

 Who this book is for

 Beginning Haskell is for programmers new to functional programming, who want to learn this new paradigm and how it can improve the quality of their code.
-Beginning Haskell is also a great choice for functional programmers wanting to get a taste of the Haskell ecosystem and its unique features, or who wish to learn about advanced functional design patterns.
+Beginning Haskell is also a great choice for functional programmers wanting to get a taste of the Haskell ecosystem and its unique features, or who wish to learn about advanced type system features and patterns.

 - Table of Contents